How to Find Jobs Working with Recruiters, Staffing Firms, and Head Hunters

 Recruiters, who are not employees of the company for which they are recruiting, can be divided basically into 3 classifications, depending on how they are paid.
 Know which kind of recruiter you are working with - ask them, if they don't tell you.

-Their compensation is typically a percentage of the first year's annual salary, up to 30%.
-So they are well-motivated to help you get a big salary, but their compensation also raises the "cost of hire" for applicants they put forward, a negative factor for cost-conscious employers who may choose a "cheaper" applicant being paid the same or even a greater salary who doesn't come with the extra money due a recruiter.
+However, their compensation also raises the "cost of hire" for applicants they put forward, a negative factor for cost-conscious employers.
+Employers may choose a "cheaper" applicant being paid the same or even a greater salary who doesn't come with the fee due a recruiter.

 The agency finds you a temporary job, and pays you to do it.
 They get paid by the employer and mark-up your hourly rate to cover their efforts finding the opportunity, doing all the administration, and making enough profit to stay in business.